FabricExtras/StructurePoolAPI/README.md

 # StructurePoolAPI

+### Features
-Can be used to inject structures into structure pools.
-Popular example:
+- Inject structures into structure pools
-- Adding custom village structures to villages

-Additional features:
 - Maximize spawn count of the injected structure (e.g. 2 per village)

+### Example use cases
+- Adding custom buildings to villages

 ## Try it out